LAST UPDATED: May 31, 2019

 - Length of Trip: If you plan on taking a long trip, it may be challenging to find places to dump your waste.
 In those situations, you may require a spare tank, particularly if you have a cassette or portable travel toilet.
 These types of toilets are also more convenient if you're visiting a remote area.

 This gravity flush toilet has a 100-percent vitreous ceramic bowl and 360-degree vortex flush pattern with powerful swirl-jet cleaning action.
-It's lightweight and features a long, full-sized seat that's 18 inches tall.
+It's lightweight and features a long, full-sized seat that is 18 inches tall.
 It includes an easily accessible water line connection, two-bolt installation, and optional hand spray.
-It also has a two-year warranty.
+It also comes with a two-year warranty.

-Installation is straight forward, and the product is designed well.
-The toilet is taller than most standard toilets, and it flushes with power similar to a house toilet.
-The foot pedal is great because you don't have to stick your nose close to the dump valve.
+Installation is straight forward, and the product is well designed.
+The toilet has a home-like seat height, and the foot pedal is great because you don't have to stick your nose close to the dump valve.
 Also, a toe touch provides a fast clean-water refill.
 The ceramic bowl is easy to clean, and it has sturdy construction with no wobble.

-One downside is the toilet seat is plastic.
-You may need to be careful when taking off the lid to replace the seat with a different one because part of that thumb sticking up in the back is the cover for the water valve area.
+One downside is the toilet seat is enameled wood, which can crack easier than plastic.
+You also need to be careful when taking off the lid to replace the seat with a different one because a part that sticks up in the back is the cover for the water valve area.
 There have also been some reports that the valve or seals leak.

 This toilet features a single-handle flush system: simply press it halfway to add water to the bowl and all the way to flush.
-It has a textured lid that sheds water and resists scuffs.
+It has a textured lid that sheds water and resists scuff marks.
 It weighs just 9.4 pounds and can be fitted with a hand sprayer to reduce water consumption.
-Also, its higher profile provides a taller seat height for comfort.
+Also, its high profile provides a taller seat height for comfort.

-Installation is easy, and the toilet is very sturdy despite being lightweight.
-The extra 2 inches in height are good for older people and those seeking more comfort.
+Installation is easy, and the toilet is sturdy despite being lightweight.
+The height, 18-1/2 inches, is good for older people and those seeking more comfort.
 Also, it's very easy to flush and has a solid handle.
-It comes with a flange seal, bolting hardware, and bottle of chemicals for the black tank.
+It comes with closet flange bolts, nuts, and a flange seal.

 One downside is that the toilet is plastic, and the lid is a little flimsy.
 In addition, there have been some reports that the seat ring is uncomfortable and the toilet bowl does not hold water.
 It may also be difficult for a large adult to use due to its small size.

 It's easy to install and easy to use.
-The foot pedal flush is smooth and simple compared to a system with a double-pedal flush.
-The flush mechanism pulses the water and cleans the bowl well so it does not get dirty.
+The single-foot pedal flush is smooth and simple compared to a system with a double-pedal flush.
+The flush mechanism pulses the water and cleans the bowl well, so it does not get dirty.
 Its base is also strong and sturdy for larger individuals.
 It looks nice and has the appearance of a residential unit.

-The toilet is large and is completely plastic and may use more water than other models.
+However, the toilet is large and is completely plastic and may use more water than other models do.
 Also, your foot may slip on the pedal when flushing, slamming the valve shut.
 The hose nozzle only works while the pedal is depressed.

 - The amount of water you use to flush the toilet depends on how long you choose to flush it.
 In general, it should just take a couple of seconds to wash waste down the drain.
 To conserve water, don't flush for very long.